merative/acd-containers/src/pages/installing/installing-ibm.md

    `printf "cp:<acd registry key>" | base64`

-1. Edit the .dockerconfigjson file and **ADD** a new JSON object to the exiting auths object with the credentials for the ACD Registry.
+1. Edit the .dockerconfigjson file and **ADD** a new JSON object to the exiting auths object with the credentials for the ACD registry.
 For example:

    ```
    "cp.icr.io": {